zicher3d-org/domemaster-stereo-shader/mentalray/Domemaster3D Installer/installer files/Domemaster3D/docs/Domemaster3D Readme.txt

 Project Developers
 ----------------------

-Domemaster Stereo Shader & LatLong_Stereo shaders Created by Roberto Ziche http://www.robertoziche.com/
+Domemaster Stereo Shader & LatLong_Stereo shaders created by Roberto Ziche http://www.robertoziche.com/

 Domemaster3D & LatLong_Stereo shaders for Maya and Softimage, the custom Domemaster3D shelves, the Wiki documentation, and the installer by Andrew Hazelden